 As most people probably know, the peel is hard, bumpy & has quite a huge surface.
 Oh, and of course it's on the outside.
 This is precisely what the peel represents in this metaphor: the public relations & image.
 As already mentioned above, an advocate serves as an interface and technical spokesman between developers, the rest of the company and the outside world.

 A huge surface means many contact points, a high reach and therefore better chances to establish your company as a tech company.
 How this interface is formed is less relevant: whether active member in open source communities, influencer on Twitter, helping hand on StackOverflow or the favourite nerd of the audience at events, ... no matter, many ways lead to Rome and everyone has to find his/her way on which he/she feels comfortable.

 The hard peel serves as a barrier.
 Especially in communicative roles, it is essential what you reveal to the outside world or what feedback gets forwarded back.
 Or, what is more important and correct, that it is less about what but about how.
 Here again, the communicative skills are crucial.
 Tactfulness is needed.
 It's hard to explain, but I'm sure you know what I'm trying to say.

 Well, the pulp between stone and peel is the actual healthy part of an avocado.
 I firmly believe that both the internal and external aspects of an advocate's role are healthy for the engineering department but also for the company as a whole.
 To back up this statement, I would like to summarise the positive effects.

 Concluding, I can honestly say that I am delighted with this role and the associated challenges.
 Over the last few years, I have had insights into many very different companies, so that I have gained much inspiration there.
-I am glad about everyone who joins my journey; as always, updates can be found on Twitter.
+I am glad about everyone who joins my journey; as always, updates can be found on twitter.

-Oh, and of course everyone should find his/her definition for the avocado and assemble his/her own skill set.
-That’s just my opinion, and I had to pick up the metaphor.
+Of course everyone should find his/her definition for the avocado and assemble his/her own skill set.
+That's just my opinion, and I had to pick up the metaphor.